Out of the dozens of Oahu hikes, there are only a few that have fantastic sunrises. Here are six of the best Oahu sunrise hikes.

 – A snack.
 Perhaps something from either Part 1 or Part 2 of the Hawaii food bucket list.
 It’ll be nice to have a snack when you reach the top and are waiting for the sun to rise.

-– A little camera to document your journey!
+– A little camera to document your Oahu sunrise hikes!
 I’m not a fan of carrying full-size cameras on hikes, because the journey is already hard enough without the extra weight!
 So if you have the same mindset that I do, the GoPro HERO5 is a great option!
 However, if that’s a little too much money, the AKASO EK7000is a pretty good alternative.

 For a more comprehensive Hawaii packing list, click here.